gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 ##### Open issues

-- A Gradle workspace can only contain a Gradle project.
+- A composite can only contain a Gradle project.
 A future story will also need to address building a workspace with homogeneous project types (e.g. Maven, Ant or any other type of project that does not have access to the Gradle API).

-### Story - Buildship queries `EclipseWorkspace` to determine set of Eclipse projects for an imported Gradle build
+### Story - Buildship queries model result to determine set of Eclipse projects for an imported Gradle build

-By switching to use the new `EclipseWorkspace` model, Buildship (and tooling-commons) will no longer need to traverse the hierarchy of eclipse projects.
+By switching to use the new model result, Buildship (and tooling-commons) will no longer need to traverse the hierarchy of eclipse projects.
 This change will enable Buildship to later take advantage of project substitution and name de-duplication for composite builds.

 ##### API